Pdawg-bytes/BitwiseSharp/README.md

 Feel free to open an issue or submit a PR if you encounter bugs or wish to contribute improvements!

 ## License
-This project is licensed under the [BSD-3-Clause License](https://opensource.org/license/bsd-3-clause) - see the LICENSE file for details.
+BitwiseSharp is licensed under the [BSD-3-Clause License](https://opensource.org/license/bsd-3-clause) - see the LICENSE file for details.